-The Council Tax collected helps the local authories pay for the services provided to their citizens.
+The Council Tax collected helps the local authorities pay for the services provided to their citizens.

 The amount of Council Tax is set in February each year by the City and County Councils and the Police Authority.
 The bills are produced in March for the following financial year (1st April to 31st March).

-Your Guide to Council Tax 2018 - gives you detailed information about paying Council Tax in Gloucester City.
+Your Guide to Council Tax 2019 - gives you detailed information about Council Tax in Gloucester City

 To download Your Guide to Council Services for previous financial years please use the links below:-

 - Your Guide to Council Tax 2018